-Stephanie M. Harden represents government contractors in a variety of litigation and counseling matters, including:
+Stephanie M. Harden has extensive experience representing government contractors in a wide array of litigation and counseling matters, including:

-- compliance issues and internal investigations involving various federal regulatory requirements, such as the mandatory disclosure rule, small business regulations, the Anti-Kickback Act, the False Claims Act, and gift and gratuity regulations
+- Internal Investigations/Compliance: Stephanie has counseled clients on compliance matters and internal investigations involving all manner of federal regulatory requirements, including the mandatory disclosure rule, small business regulations, the Anti-Kickback Act, and gift and gratuity regulations.

 Stephanie previously served as a law clerk to Judge Victor J. Wolski on the U.S. Court of Federal Claims in Washington, D.C.
 She also worked as a summer associate at the GAO.
 While in law school, she was an editor of the Harvard Journal on Legislation.